dharmrajesh/PrajectA/README.md

 Added new status module

 Added new module for your project and kindly review it and if it is useful for your project you can merge it

+Add new feature that is upload photos, videos, Documents